mabdelaziz99/Omdia-WE-project/README.md

 # Omdia-WE-project
- A website for the monthly Omdia review
+ A website for Telecom Egypt's monthly Omdia review